budlabs/i3ass/src/i3viswiz/docs/description.md

-If `--class` , `--instance`, `--title`, `--titleformat`, `--winid` or `--parent` is used together with a DIRECTION or no argument. i3viswiz will print this output, with the type in the last column of the table (class in the example above).
+If `--class` , `--instance`, `--title`, `--titleformat`, `--winid` or `--parent` is used together with the argument **LIST**. i3viswiz will print this output, with the type in the last column of the table (class in the example above).

-If argument is present and not a
+If the argument is not LIST the container ID of a visible window matching the criteria will be printed.
-DIRECTION option will be a criteria and the argument the search string.

 Assuming the same scenario as the example above, the following command:
 `$ i3viswiz --instance termsmall`
 will output the container_id (`94475856575600`).
-If now window is matching output will be blank.
+If no window is matching output will be blank.

+Multiple criteria is allowed:
+`$ i3viswiz --instance termsmall --class URxvt`

 **focus wrapping**